-We interviewed our schools’ provosts and CFOs about their current process for determining their content prices.
+In our research phase, we interviewed our schools’ provosts and CFOs about their current process for determining their content prices.
 We collected and analyzed the schools’ textbook adoptions data.
-We came up with a UI solution that delivered a cost breakdown of the adoption data in organized tables and graph visualizations.
-Also, the schools were provided with expense reduction recommendations based on their specific data.
+We held brainstorm sessions, tried to find analogy products, and created personas.

-Review Module: Showing school's book adoption recommendations and possible actions to reduce or increase cost.
+Showing school's book adoption recommendations and actions to reduce or increase cost.